Obscurely/RustTemplate/docs/template/EXTRAS.md

 #### Social Preview

-After [I](https://github.com/Obscurely)'ve got a respository about description, [I](https://github.com/Obscurely) like to generate a social preview with this [tool](https://www.bannerbear.com/demos/github-social-preview-generator-tool/), edit it to remove how many stars the repository has, so
+After [I](https://github.com/Obscurely)'ve got a repository about description, [I](https://github.com/Obscurely) like to generate a social preview with this [tool](https://www.bannerbear.com/demos/github-social-preview-generator-tool/), edit it to remove how many stars the repository has, so